Debbie Harry: 2008–present: Further musical endeavors

 Harry performing at Glastonbury Festival 2023.

 Harry contributed to Fall Out Boy's 2008 album Folie à Deux, singing on the chorus of the album's closer "West Coast Smoker".
 In 2010, Harry began a series of recordings (featuring solo songs and duets with Nick Cave and others) for The Jeffrey Lee Pierce Sessions Project.
 Blondie released their ninth studio album, Panic of Girls, in 2011.

 In 2014, Harry made a guest appearance with Arcade Fire at the Coachella, Harry would appear again, with Blondie, at Coachella in 2023.
 In May 2014, Blondie released their tenth studio album Ghosts of Download.
-In 2015, Blondie members Debbie Harry and Chris Stein made a guest appearance alongside the Gregory Brothers in an episode of Songify the News, and they collaborated again to parody the United States presidential election debates, 2016.
+In 2015, Harry and Stein made a guest appearance alongside the Gregory Brothers in an episode of Songify the News, and they collaborated again to parody the United States presidential election debates, 2016.
 In March 2015, Harry held a residency of several weeks at the Café Carlyle in New York.

 Blondie's eleventh studio album, Pollinator, was released in May 2017, and debuted at No.4 in the UK.
 In October 2019, Harry released a memoir, Face It, through Dey Street Books.
 In 2020, Harry cameoed on the third episode of the romantic comedy web television series High Fidelity.
 In 2023, Rolling Stone ranked Harry at number 168 on its list of the 200 Greatest Singers of All Time.

 Harry collaborated with the Dandy Warhols and NALA on the track "IWNSLY", released in July 2023.
 She also contributed vocals to the track "I Will Never Stop Loving You", which was released as a single and featured on the 2024 Dandy Warhols album Rockmaker.

+On May 8, 2026, it was announced that Harry would star alongside Pamela Anderson in the upcoming film comedy Maitreya.